cschladetsch/PySeachZips/README.md

 ```
 - Scans GoogleTakeout folders in root directories of all drives
 - Fast, focused scanning for Google Takeout archives
+- Uses threading by default for maximum speed
 - Stores results in `zip_files.db`

 #### All-ZIP Mode